oser520/ExData_Plotting1/README.md

 * For each plotting task, I defined two functions: one that draws the actual plot, and the other a wrapper for it that saves the plot to a PNG file.
 For example, *plot1work* draws the histogram and *plot1* saves the histogram to an output file.

-Please keep these two points in mind when grading my work, and don't be quick to strike off points because you don't see code under the function that you expect to see it.
+Please keep these two points in mind when grading my work, and don't be quick to strike off points because you don't see code under the function where you expect to see it.
 The changes are minimal, and you shouldn't have any trouble finding the source code for each plotting task.
 My reasons for going this route are a lack of need, and bad design, to define each of the plotting functions in its own file, and to make the whole thing more modular.